Reism

 Reism, reificationism, concretism or concretionism is a view that only concrete material things exist.
 It is a philosophical theory associated with Tadeusz Kotarbiński who proposed that it involves both the proper view about the kinds of objects that exist and the literal way of speaking about things.
-It is based on the ontology of Stanislaw Lesniewski, specifically, his "calculus of names".
+It is based on the ontology of Stanisław Leśniewski, specifically, his "calculus of names".
 This theory, which is also referred to as somatism and pansomatism, has been interpreted as an analogue of defended classic physicalism.

 Background

 Kotarbiński first introduced reism in his work called Elements of the Theory of Knowledge, Formal Logic and Methodology of the Sciences and the emergent theory was developed independent of the ideas previously put forward by the German philosopher Franz Brentano.
 The latter's account of reism is considered a metaphysical view of the mind.
 However, Kotarbiński's reism – as proposed – was not a ready theory of the world but a program with the aim of eliminating apparent terms (onomatoids) and partial successes.

 Kotarbiński's model adopted the formal logic of Lesniewski and his rejection of the classical set-theoretic conception of classes in favor of the mereological whole.
 For the theorist, mereology is too weak to address the set-theoretical means needed in mathematics.
 Kotarbiński later cultivated his philosophical connection with Brentano and Kazimierz Twardowski since these authors focused on intentionality.
 Kotarbiński's reism is also considered an account of intentionality.
 He also referred to it as pansomatism since it claims that there are only bodies – that everything that exists is only a kind of body.